SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2019-03-16-Securing-a-web-application-with-Azure-AD.markdown

 tags: WebAPI, Mvc
 ---

 When developing enterprise applications on the internet you want to limit access to authenticated users only.
-In this blogpost I will provide links to some guides to help you get started with implementing secured websites and API using Azure Active Directory.
+In this blog post, I will provide links to some guides to help you get started with implementing secured websites and API using Azure Active Directory.

 For more information on how the authentication methods provided by Azure Active Directory see the [Microsoft Docs pages for Azure Active Directory authentication.](https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-scenarios)

-Also a great comprehensive resource around Azure Active Directory security is the ["Azure Active Directory for Developers" Pluralsight course](https://app.pluralsight.com/library/courses/azure-active-directory-developers/table-of-contents).
+Also, a great comprehensive resource around Azure Active Directory security is the ["Azure Active Directory for Developers" Pluralsight course](https://app.pluralsight.com/library/courses/azure-active-directory-developers/table-of-contents).

 **Table of contents:**
 * Table of Contents